JimJarvis/Excalibur/README.md

 Excalibur is a chess engine that plays at grandmaster level.
 It is developed by Jim Fan, a college rising sophomore at the time of this writing.
 The engine is implemented entirely in C++11.
 It contains around 10,000 lines of source code, taking into account the platform differences.

-The position evaluator and search optimizations are loosely adapted from the top engine Stockfish.
+The position evaluator and search optimizations are adapted from the top engine Stockfish.
 Because of the superior parameters and formulas contributed by the open source community, Excalibur is occasionally able to beat some of the strongest engines on the planet, including but not limited to Houdini 3 (CCRL rank #1), Critter 1.6, Deep Rybka 4 and Shredder 12, which in turn can easily beat the human champions.

 Many thanks to the [computer chess wiki] (http://chessprogramming.wikispaces.com/) that armed me with all the theoretical knowledge.